droe/sslsplit/README.md

 ## Requirements

-SSLsplit depends on the OpenSSL, libevent 2.x, libpcap and libnet 1.1.x libraries bydefault; libpcap and libnet are not needed if the mirroring feature is omitted.
+SSLsplit depends on the OpenSSL, libevent 2.x, libpcap and libnet 1.1.x libraries by default; libpcap and libnet are not needed if the mirroring feature is omitted.
 The build depends on GNU make and a POSIX.2 environment in `PATH`.
 If available, pkg-config is used to locate and configure the dependencies.
 The optional unit tests depend on the check library.

 SSLsplit currently supports the following operating systems and NAT mechanisms: